nikitkuv/earthquakes_usgs_API_data_selection/README.md

 # earthquakes_usgs_data_selection
-Selects and displays desired number of earthquakes from USGS earthquakes database based on start time, end time, latitude, longitude and radius.
+Selects and displays desired number of earthquakes using USGS earthquakes data API based on start time, end time, latitude, longitude and radius of area of interest.